Marcus Garvey poster

 Hackney Arts and Entertainments invites you to a

-Week of celebrations marking the centenary of the
+week of celebrations making the centenary of the

 MONDAY, 19 AUGUST